|by David Eide||.|

 Therefore, the artful resource is a result of both repression and adaptation.

 But it is also "inhuman" in the sense that anything produced by more than a dozen people can be inhuman; i.e. the individual must adapt himself to the artificial resource, it does not bend to him.

 Common sense enters the picture and is able to judge what is good, productive and what isn't, what is meaningful and what isn't.

-In an abstract society such as this what does or can the individual buttress himself with against forces he can not see or know?
+In an abstract society such as this can the individual buttress himself against forces he can not see or know?
 Perhaps it's the natural categories of class, sex, race; perhaps it's the categories of the unconscious mind.
 In any case the individual often becomes the ornament of those emotional categories.

 You have a society utterly rationalized so that every detail, feeling, and function commands the whole attention of the person engaged in some specific task.
 This is obviously going to create aberrations- it's going to create tremendous distress which people, self-consciously, attempt to articulate as best they can.

 The variety of identities proffered up have little meaning unless you desire power.
 Power is unconscious and the categories of the unconscious are manipulated through gender, race, and class.
 If you want to be a manipulator or a manipulatee you adhere fastidiously to the unconscious power of these things.
 You can add religion, history, nation, utopia as other categories of the unconscious.
 These are not bad because they are unconscious.
 They are bad because one is not aware of them and the power that drives them.

 If you ignore them they have greater power.
 They act in groups, in social relations; large political relations.
 But if you simply become reasonable toward them they bowl you over.

 The shadow appears, it shocks you so you begin to look at yourself objectively and begin to form an idea of what you want and not want to be.
 There is something comical about it.
 And I've met and known enough people to realize that it is common enough.